mailcow/mailcow-dockerized-docs/docs/debug-reset_pw.md

 ## Remove Two-Factor Authentication

-This works similar to resetting a MySQL password, now we do it from the host without connecting to the MySQL cli:
+This works similar to resetting a MySQL password, now we do it from the host without connecting to the MySQL CLI:

 ```
 source mailcow.conf